ammarhakim/gkyl-doc/source/quickstart/introduction.rst

 Running your first simulation
 -----------------------------

-Now that we have a Gkeyll input file (named :code:`vm-langmuirLandauDamping-p1.lua`), simply run the simulation by typing
+Now that we have a Gkeyll input file (named :code:`vm-damp.lua`), simply run the simulation by typing

 .. code-block:: lua

-  gkyl vm-langmuirLandauDamping-p1.lua
+  gkyl vm-damp.lua

 You should see the program printing to screen like this:

 .. code-block:: bash

-  wsName:gkyldir gabriel$ gkyl vm-langmuirLandauDamping-p1.lua
+  wsName:gkyldir gabriel$ gkyl vm-damp.lua
   Tue Sep 15 2020 16:16:44.000000000
   Gkyl built with b0b8203670c7+
   Gkyl built on Sep 14 2020 16:29:40